NicolasRuth/my_academic_website/content/en/home/experience.md

   description = """
   Responsibilities include:

-  * Teaching in B.Sc. and M.Sc Media Communication
+  * Teaching in B.Sc. and M.Sc.
+Media Communication
   * Research on music and media
   * Management of recording studio lab
   * Supervising bachelor and master theses